-The minimum sensitivity can be used for thin overlay materials and large sensors, while the maximum sensitivity is required for thicker overlay and smaller sensors.
+The minimum sensitivity can be used for thin overlay materials and large sensors, while the maximum sensitivity is required for thicker overlay and smaller sensors or proximity sensing.

 The required sensitivity needs to be determined during a product development phase.
 Too low sensitivity settings result in missing touches.
-Too high sensitivity settings will result in fault detection of fingers hovering above the sensors.
+Too high sensitivity settings will result in fault detection of fingers hovering above the touch sensors.

-The sensitivity is identical for all sensors in common sensitivity mode using the bits CapSensitivity0\1[7:4] and can be set individually using register CapModeMisc[2].
+The sensitivity is identical for all sensors in common sensitivity mode using the bits CapSensitivity0\1[7:4] and can be set individually using register CapModeMisc[2:0].

-The maximum number of ticks that can be obtained depends on the selected sensitivity as illustrated in Table 17.
+The maximum number of ticks that can be obtained depends on the selected sensitivity and if proximity sensing is enabled.
+This is illustrated in Table 17.

-Sensitivity Approximate Maximum Tick Level
+Sensitivity Approximate Maximum Tick Level (CapProxEnable = OFF) Approximate Maximum Tick Level (CapProxEnable = ON)

-0 1000
+0 1000 4000

-1 2000
+1 2000 8000

-2 3000
+2 3000 12000

-3 4000
+3 4000 16000

-4 5000
+4 5000 20000

-5 6000
+5 6000 24000

-6 7000
+6 7000 28000

-7 8000
+7 8000 32000